andrexp/gardena-local-control/README.md

         git clone https://github.com/andrexp/gardena-local-control.git
         cd gardena-local-control
 3. Edit config.py
     Customize your the config.py file for your needs.
 Especially the MQTT broker address should be set.
+To find out how to get the location of GARDENA_NNG_FORWARD_PATH_EVT and GARDENA_NNG_FORWARD_PATH_CMD see FAQ below.

 Then you have two options to install: